 Baking soda has a pH of 9, which is slightly higher than the one on the scalp (5.5).

-However, it works effectively for cleaning build-up dirt and excess oils.
-It also can soothe your scalp if you have issues like dandruff or an itchy scalp.
+However, it can work effectively for cleaning build-up dirt and excess oils.
+It also can clean your scalp from a buildup of minerals if where you live, the water is hard.

 To use baking soda for hair washing is very simple: